 The new Constitution further concentrates the power in the hands of Ortega and Murillo, from now on considered to be “co-presidents.”
 All State branches will remain under control of the Executive.
 The Armed Forces and the police, also directly subordinated to the ruling couple, will receive the official complementation of the so-called Voluntary Police, mostly formed by citizens.
 Such a force was key to repressing the demonstrators that opposed Ortega’s reform in 2018 and took to the streets.

-Changes also allow a stronger control over the press and over citizens, who now can be more easily stripped from their Nicaraguan nationality if they’re considered traitors.
+Changes also allow a stronger control over the press and over citizens, who now can be more easily stripped of their Nicaraguan nationality if they’re considered traitors.
 As a matter of fact, many political dissidents sent to exile by the regime have already lost their citizenship.

 When it comes to religion, a number of dispositions weaken the churches operating in Nicaragua.
 That’s the case of article 14, which establishes that “under the protection of religion, no person or organization can carry out activities that threaten public order.”
 It also determines that “the religious organizations must keep free from all foreign control.”